 - Medications that cause photosensitivity of the skin

-Complications can occur.
-Ruptured blisters may acquire bacterial infections.
+Immediate complications of sunburn include ruptured blisters that may become infected.
 Sun exposure and repeated burns cause premature aging of the skin.
 Photoaging causes weakening of connective tissue decreasing its strength and elasticity.
-The sun causes the skin to roughen and dry, forming deep wrinkles and fine, red veins on the cheeks, nose and ears.
+The sun causes the skin to become rough and dry.
+Prolonged sun exposure will also form deep wrinkles, fine lines, and red veins on the cheeks, nose and ears to appear on the skin.
 It causes freckling and areas of dark or discolored spots on the face, arms, chest and upper back, called solar lentigines.

 Excessive sun exposure, even without sunburn, increases the risk for skin cancer.
 Sunburns in childhood and adolescence increase the risk of melanoma.
 Skin cancer develops mainly on areas of the body most exposed to sunlight, including the scalp, face, lips, ears, neck, chest, arms, hands and legs.

 Some types of skin cancer appear as a small growth or a sore that bleeds easily and doesn’t heal.
-An older mole may change.
-See your doctor if you notice a new skin growth.
+A skin cancer can also appear in the form of a changing mole.
+See your doctor if you notice a new or changing skin growth.